W.T.F. (South Park)

-"W.T.F." is the tenth episode of the thirteenth season of the American animated television series South Park.
-The 191st overall episode of the series, it originally aired on Comedy Central in the United States on October 21, 2009.
-In the episode, the South Park boys form their own backyard wrestling league, drawing droves of fans more interested in the acting and scripted dramatic storylines than athletic elements.
+"W.T.F." is the tenth episode of the thirteenth season of the American animated TV series South Park.
+The 191st episode overall in the series originally aired on Comedy Central in the USA on October 21, 2009.
+In the episode, the South Park boys form their own backyard wrestling league, drawing droves of fans who are more interested in the acting and scripted dramatic storylines than in the athletic elements.

-"W.T.F." was written and directed by series co-creator Trey Parker, and was rated TV-MA L in the United States.
-The episode parodied several aspects of professional wrestling, highlighting the sport's emphasis on such theatrical elements as costumes, back stories and scripted storylines.
-The episode demonstrated how amateur wrestling is often afforded less respect because of pro wrestling, and it presents pro wrestling fans as deluded rednecks while also likening them to middle-class theatregoers.
+"W.T.F." was written and directed by Trey Parker, and was rated TV-MA-L in the USA.
+The episode parodied several aspects of pro wrestling, highlighting the sport's emphasis on theatrical elements such as costumes, backstories, and scripted storylines.
+The episode demonstrated how amateur wrestling is often afforded less respect because of pro wrestling, and it presents pro wrestling fans as deluded rednecks while also likening them to middle-class theatergoers.

-"W.T.F." specifically parodies World Wrestling Entertainment and its former chairman, Vince McMahon.
-The episode received generally mixed reviews, with several commentators calling professional wrestling too easy a target for South Park satire.
+"W.T.F." specifically parodies WWE and its former chairman, Vince McMahon.
+The episode received generally mixed reviews, with several commentators calling professional wrestling an overly easy target for South Park satire.
 According to Nielsen ratings, "W.T.F." was seen by 1.37 million households among viewers aged between 18 and 49.

 Plot

-After watching a live WWE match between WWE superstars Edge and John Cena at the Pepsi Center and being totally enthralled, Kyle, Stan, Cartman, Kenny, Butters, Jimmy and Token decide to join the school's wrestling team, unaware how different the sport is from professional wrestling.
-They all feel that the wrestling coach Mr. Connors's teaching of "real wrestling", or "wrassling", is too homoerotic and immediately quit the class to form their own backyard wrestling league called "the Wrestling Takedown Federation" (W.T.F.), much to the frustration of Mr. Connors.
-The boys' federation relies heavily on theatrical elements and scripted storylines, with such characters as a Russian who belittles Americans (played by Cartman), a veteran of the Vietnam War (played by Stan) and a girl who has had fourteen abortions (also played by Cartman).
-Their audience grows quickly, and consists mostly of rednecks who believe the action is real and the dialogue reflects actual events.
+After watching a live WWE match between Edge and John Cena at the Pepsi Center and being totally enthralled, Kyle, Stan, Cartman, Kenny, Butters, Jimmy and Token decide to join the school's wrestling team, unaware how different the sport is from pro wrestling.
+They all feel that the wrestling coach Mr. Connors's teaching of "real wrestling", or "wrassling", is too homoerotic and immediately quit the class to form their own BYW league called "the Wrestling Takedown Federation" (W.T.F.), much to the frustration of Mr. Connors.
+The boys' federation relies heavily on theatrical elements and scripted storylines, with such characters as a Russian who belittles Americans (played by Cartman), a veteran of the Vietnam War (played by Stan), and a girl who has had 14 abortions (also played by Cartman).
+Their audience grows quickly, and consists mostly of rednecks who believe the action and dialogue are real.
 As its popularity increases, the boys add an auditorium, complete with proscenium staging and theater-style lighting, to the back of Cartman's house.
 Soon, the events see the performers reciting dramatic monologues more often than engaging in wrestling and stunt work.